How to Send Emails to MemberPress Members in WordPress

 To send a broadcast or bulk email to members or users who are subscribed to a MemberPress membership in WordPress, follow the guide below.

 First, please make sure you have MailOptin installed and activated.

 In the WordPress Dashboard, navigate to MailOptin >> Emails, click the Add New button, and select Broadcast.

 Enter an email subject and select a template

-After selecting an email template, you will consequently open the email builder.
+After you’ve selected an email template, you will then open the email builder.

 The builder consists of the following panels: Settings, Body, Header, Content, Footer, and Send Test Email.

-Settings: Under this option, you get to modify the email’s subject.
+Settings: You get to modify the email’s subject under this option.
 You will also be able to connect the email with users to whom you want to send the email.

 Body: With this option, you get to change the look of the email template.
-You can modify the background color, content background color, and text color.
+You can modify the background colour, content background colour, and text colour.
 You can also add custom CSS to the email template.